Multiplicity dependence of $\Upsilon$(nS) mean transverse momentum in proton-proton collisions: Color reconnection

 \section{Color reconnection}

-\py is a Monte Carlo event generator widely used to describe high energy pp collisions at the LHC \cite{Pythia8.3}.
+Pythia 8 is a Monte Carlo event generator widely used to describe high energy pp collisions at the LHC \citep{Pythia8.3}.
 In general, the event generator divides a pp collision in two parts.
 The first one is related to the hard partonic scattering, characterized by a large transverse momentum exchange.
-The second is the underlying event (UE) and comprises the additional activity that includes Multiple Partonic Interactions (MPI), beam remnants and initial and final state radiation.
+The second is the underlying event (UE) and comprises the additional activity that includes MPI, beam remnants and initial and final state radiation.

 In the partonic scatterings, quarks and gluons are connected by color strings, creating a dense net of color lines.
 The original leading color approximation consisted of an infinite number of colors, such a way that generated partons could only be connected to their emitting parents.
 The actual Color Reconnection (CR) model allows color lines among partons created in different MPI, implying a more complex color topology where the possible color reconnections are those that minimize the string length.
 Indeed, the reconnection probability is set to be higher for soft MPI systems as a result of their extended wave function that can easily overlap with other MPI.
 As it is not possible to have a description of an hadronic collision fully extracted from theoretical foundations, the different CR models contain free parameters.
 The MPI-based CR is the simplest one as it only contains the Reconnection Range (RR) as tuneable parameter.
+The model sets the probability of a low \pt{} parton to be merged with a higher \pt{} one via the RR.
+It is well known that variations on the RR value have an important effect on the inclusive charged particle production and transverse momentum.
+Indeed, RR values close to zero lead to non-physical results, while very little modification of the distributions are obtained for RR $>$ 3 \citep{CReffects}.